General Information About Chronic Lymphocytic Leukemia

 Recurrent or Refractory Chronic Lymphocytic Leukemia

-Recurrent chronic lymphocytic leukemia is cancer that has recurred (come back), usually after a period of time during which the cancer could not be detected.
+Recurrentchronic lymphocytic leukemia is cancer that has recurred (come back), usually after a period of time during which the cancer could not be detected.
 Refractory chronic lymphocytic leukemia is cancer that does not get better with treatment.

 Treatment Option Overview